Ricky Bell (running back): Death

 Bell died at age 29 of heart failure caused by dermatomyositis.
 Mario Van Peebles portrayed Bell in the 1991 made-for-television movie A Triumph of the Heart: The Ricky Bell Story.
 Bell's remains were interred in Inglewood Park Cemetery in Inglewood, California.

-He was survived by his wife, Natalia; his 10-year-old son, Ricky Jr., a 3-year-old daughter, Noell, his mother, Ruth, and brothers Archie, Lee, and Jerry Bell.
+He was survived by his wife, Natalia; his 10-year-old son, Ricky Jr., a 3-year-old daughter, Noelle, his mother, Ruthie, and brothers Mac Arthur, Archie, Billy, Langston, Lee and Chester.